highlightjs/highlightjs-apex/README.md

 ![Demo](assets/ApexHighlighting.png)
 Feel free to use any css library you'd like!

+## Apex code requirements

+This library will highlight Apex as used in Apex classes and triggers.
+To highlight a SOQL query, it MUST be enclosed in square brackets (`[` and `]`).
+While creating a SOQL parser as a standalone sub-language (like javascript is in html/Visualforce) would be ideal, but this would require users to install both packages in a project and would get too messy.

 ## Usage

 Simply include the Highlight.js library in your webpage or Node app, then load this module.
 For more complex usage, see [highlight.js usage](https://github.com/highlightjs/highlight.js#basic-usage).